Axalta Coating Systems Ltd (AXTA) Stock: A Closer Look at the Market Potential - News Heater

-The average price point forecasted by analysts for Axalta Coating Systems Ltd (AXTA) is $36.11, which is $3.12 above the current market price.
-The public float for AXTA is 219.32M, and currently, short sellers hold a 2.66% ratio of that floaft.
-The average trading volume of AXTA on January 11, 2024 was 2.09M shares.
+The public float for AXTA is 219.31M, and currently, short sellers hold a 2.58% ratio of that floaft.
+The average trading volume of AXTA on January 18, 2024 was 2.06M shares.

 We've set up an alert service to help smart investors take full advantage of the small cap stocks primed for big returns.